 Ba Be Lake - The Largest Fresh Water Lake in Vietnam

 Located in Bac Kan province, Ba Be lake is one of 21 national tourist zones in Vietnam.
 The lake rises 145 m above sea level.
 With an area of 650 hectares and 8 km in length, Ba Be lake will certainly bring memorable experience for visitors because of its stunning harmony among the pristine beauty of lakes, lush forests on limestone mountain, mysterious caves, and underground streams.

 In the morning of next day, the old woman awakes and tells the truth for the hostess: “I am not a normal person.
-I come to evaluate the humanity of every one”.
+I come to evaluate the humanity of everyone”.
 Unfortunately, they are so cruel.
 So they have to receive punishment.
-After that, the old women guide for both of them escape from terrible event, which happen in the village.
+After that, the old women guide for both of them escape from a terrible event, which happens in the village.
 After that, the woman disappears.
 In the main day of festival, a cataclysm floods everything in the village and many people deaths.
 The terrible flood created 3 sublime lakes in the present time.
 And for this reason, local people call it as Ba Be Lake.

-Puong Cavern is one of the largest caverns in the Northern Vietnam.
+Puong Cavern is one of the largest caverns in Northern Vietnam.
 There is Nang river – an underground river, flowing and eroding the limestone mountain to from Puong Cavern in the present time.
 Insides, thousands of stunning stalactites hang on the cavern’s ceiling.
 This place is a little dark, so it is an ideal shelter for thousands of wild bats.

 Tien Pond has an unspoiled beauty of nature covered with jungle and limestone mountains.
 Along with sublime water surface, the pond is home to many rare species of fish in Vietnam.

 Dau Dang waterfall is far 4 km from Puong Cavern.
-When flowing through a part of lush forest, the flow of Nang River is interrupted by huge stones, which divides the rivers into 2 smaller branches.
+When flowing through a part of a lush forest, the flow of the Nang River is interrupted by huge stones, which divides the rivers into 2 smaller branches.
 Its flows also become stronger and form a small waterfall as today.

-Hua Ma Cavern literally means “the head of horse”.
+Hua Ma Cavern literally means “the head of the horse”.
 The carven lies on the slope of Co Don Mountain towards the Northeastern.
 Apart from Puong Cavern, this is a dry cavern situated on a lush forest.
-The system of stalactites is also very impressive, which deserves for contemplation once time in our life.
+The system of stalactites is also very impressive, which deserves for contemplation one time in our life.